Use of Dropout and Batch Normalization in 2D CNN on Dog Cat Image Classification in TensorFlow 2.0

 Flattening is converting the data into a 1-dimensional array for inputting it to the next layer.
 We flatten the output of the convolutional layers to create a single long feature vector.

-The Sigmoid function takes a value as input and outputs another value between 0 and 1.
-It is non-linear and easy to work with when constructing a neural network model.
-The good part about this function is that continuously differentiable over different values of z and has a fixed output range.
+The Sigmoid function takes a value and returns another value between 0 and 1.
+It is non-linear and easy to work with.
+It is also smooth across all values of z and has a fixed output range.

 model = Sequential()